kelechi-aims/alx-backend-javascript/0x06-unittests_in_js/README.md

 - A ```README.md``` file, at the root of the folder of the project, is mandatory
 - Your code should use the ```js``` extension
 -  When running every test with ```npm run test *.test.js```, everything should pass correctly without any warning or error

+## Setup
+1. Ensure you have Node.js installed (version 12.x.x).
+2. Clone this repository to your local machine.
+3. Navigate to the project directory in your terminal.
+4. Run `npm install` to install dependencies.
+5. Run `npm test` to execute all tests.